tryfilter/nitpeek/README.md

 `cd .\app\build\install\app\bin`
 `.\app.bat`
 This should result in a new PDF file under app/build/install/outputPDF.
-Given the demo-plugin and TestFile.pdf described above, this file should be called nitpicked_TestFile.pdf and should contain a single comment on the first page suggesting the word 'test' be replaced with the value ''.
+Given the demo-plugin and TestFile.pdf described above, this file should be called nitpicked_TestFile.pdf and should contain a single comment on the first page suggesting the word 'test' be deleted.

 # API considerations